Postpartum Depression: Symptoms and Treatments

 - Be unable to make clear decisions

-- Feel overwhelmed at the responsibilities of motherhood
+- Feel overwhelmed by the responsibilities of motherhood

 What is Postpartum Depression?